mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/security/index.md

 ## Limitations

-Anyone who has access to the {{ model.techName }} (Notebook) service instance has access to all secrets available to it.
-Do not grant users access to the {{ model.techName }} Notebook instance unless they are also permitted to access all secrets available to the {{ model.techName }} Notebook instance.
+Anyone who has access to the {{ model.techName }}'s notebook has access to all secrets available to it.
+Do not grant users access to the notebook unless they are also permitted to access its secrets.

 ## Binary secrets